krzhang/how-to-really-learn-math/how-to-really-learn-math.md

 Finally, do not feel guilty if you feel you have fallen into the traps I mention -- I may have spent much more time in these traps than you have.
 Feeling guilty isn't productive and I don't expect you, or anybody really, to already be on top of these simple-sounding but very-hard-to-actually-do things.
 What **is** productive is, after making sure the rest of your life is in order, if you start learning more and learning better (whether it be in my math class, or volleyball, or elsewhere in life).
 That would actually be rewarding for you.
 And me.

 Good luck.
 If you have anything to add, contact me.
-People like you help make this document better.
+People like you help make this document better. (sadly, I don't read email generally, so Discord me instead).

 -----------------------------